top of page

 Gross.

-We are in the early days of this crisis so it hasn't reached its peak yet.
-It's up to the rest of us to continue to address this "vulture culture" of MLMs if things continue to get worse for those who live paycheck to paycheck or are unable to work remotely for their jobs.
+With things changing so much, you may be tricked into believing MLMs are a thing of the past.
+But they’re not – they just have a new face.
 If you hear your friends or family express that they are suffering, talk to them about it.
 See how you can support and proactively offer them solutions.
-Maybe they can see temporary relief from unemployment, or take advantage of the hiring wave that's happening with essential services companies like Amazon and grocery stores.
 Encourage them to create or update their resume, help them connect with recruiters or get on gig websites like Upwork or Fiver, create or update their website.
 Reach out to your network and see if anyone is hiring or needs help, even temporarily.
-If your friend expresses any sort of desire to sign up with an MLM, encourage them to not take action based upon fear or a scarcity mentality, and to do research before investing any time or money.
+If your friend expresses any sort of desire to sign up with an MLM, encourage them not to take action based upon fear or a scarcity mentality, and to do A LOT of independent research before investing any time or money.

 The MLM horror stories are real.
-My favorite is watching Lularoe blow up into tiny, tiny pieces but the Huffpost shared a great article called "10 Horror Stories that Prove MLM Companies are Complete Trash."
-It's hard to believe that so many people (particularly women) have succumbed to this trap and continue to do so, despite the widespread news coverage and abysmal success rates.
+While LuLaRoe's implosion was legendary, newer casualties include companies like MONAT facing class action lawsuits over product safety issues, and AdvoCare being forced to abandon its MLM structure entirely after FTC investigation.
+And if you have some free time, the Huffpost shared a great article called "10 Horror Stories that Prove MLM Companies are Complete Trash" – it’s worth a read!
+Point being, it's hard to believe that so many people (particularly women) have succumbed to this trap and continue to do so, despite the widespread news coverage and abysmal success rates.

 Blog - Vulture culture: How MLMers are taking advantage of coronavirus by Christine Day